Updated March 2026

 INVENTORY

-So what does this increase in listed homes mean?
-Is it a buyer’s market?
+So what does this increase or decrease in listed homes mean?
+What kind of market is it?
 The MSI can help us determine the answer.

 MONTHS SUPPLY OF INVENTORY